Volkswagen Touran Review 2025: Price, specs & boot space

 "If you’re after efficiency, go for the 2.0-litre TDI.
 In 150PS flavour with the manual gearbox, it returns up to 52.3mpg in the latest WLTP fuel economy tests.
 That means you should get pretty close to this figure in the real world.
 The 115PS version is marginally less frugal as it requires working harder, officially returning up to 49.6mpg."

-Buy one with the DSG automatic gearbox and you might notice a slight drop in economy - but it won’t be huge.
-The 150PS 2.0 TDI with the seven-speed auto ’box returns up to 51.4mpg, depending on specification.
+Buy one with the DSG automatic gearbox and you might notice a slight economy drop - but it won’t be huge.

-The 1.5-litre TSI petrol is officially good for up to 41.5mpg with the manual transmission, and 42.2mpg with the auto.
+The 1.5-litre TSI petrol is officially good for up to 44.4mpg with the manual 'box and 43.1mpg with the auto.
 As it’s quite a big, heavy car, you might find it to be a bit thirstier in reality.

-Volkswagen cars are generally pretty dependable, with the brand appearing in the top 10 in the latest HonestJohn.co.uk Satisfaction Index.
-The Volkswagen Touran is no exception, with only a few common issues.
+Volkswagen cars are generally pretty dependable, despite the brand not making it into the latest top 10 HonestJohn.co.uk best car brand list.
+It still scored a relatively high 87.34 percent satisfaction rating.
 Early 1.5 TSI engines were known to 'kangaroo' when cold, although this was fixed by a software update in 2020.

 No Volkswagen Touran should cost a fortune to insure, but it’ll be worth shopping around for quotes if you’re a young or inexperienced driver.

-"The current generation Volkswagen Touran has been on sale in 2015.
-You can save a significant amount by buying a tidy early example, which will set you back around £13,000 in SE trim.
-If you’d prefer something a little newer, a three-year-old example can be found from £14,000."
+"The current generation Volkswagen Touran has been on sale since 2015.
+You can save a significant amount by buying a tidy early example, which will set you back around £9,500 in SE trim."

 Ask the heycar experts: common questions